DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Second instalment of the IRP

-At the start of your second year of employment as a teacher, apply for the second instalment of the IRP.
+At the start of your second year of employment as a teacher, you will need to apply for the second instalment of the IRP.

 To get the second instalment of the IRP, you will need to have: